jfillo/spring-data-rest-webhook/README.md

 do a very basic webhook implementation for a Spring Data Rest project.

 There are two implementations in this project.
-One uses strictly JPA EntityListeners to trigger asynchronous to registered webhooks.
+One uses strictly JPA EntityListeners to trigger asynchronous http posts to registered webhooks.
-The other leverages Hibernate EventListeners.
+The other leverages Hibernate EventListeners with the same async action.

 ### Getting Started
 Head on over to the PersonWebhookTest for an integration test that proves out the